bobstanke/bobstanke.github.io/2020-reading-list.md

-# BOB STANKE'S BOOK TRACKER
+# 2020 READING LIST

 Below are the books I currently have on my reading wishlist (as of July 2020).
 As I complete each book, I will mark them as completed and if the read was worth it, I may write up some quick thoughts about the things I learned.
-These books are in no particular order.
+All of them are downloaded onto my Kindle, and with vacation coming up in a couple fo weeks, I am sure I will get through several of them in the next few weeks.
+The books are listed in no particular order.

 ### BOOKS TO READ